Antibiotic stewardship in farm animal practice

 Click here to read the project announcement press release.

 Click here to meet our Farm Vet Champions Steering Group.

 For any questions about the project please email email@example.com

-Register your interest to be a Farm Vet Champion
+Register your interest in the Farm Vet Champion Project

 To register your interest in the Farm Vet Champions project and receive updates as the project develops, please complete the form below.